Nutgrove Beach

 Nutgrove Beach is a popular beach destination along the River Derwent in Sandy Bay, Hobart, Tasmania.
-The north facing beach has views of kunanyi / Mount Wellington, Lords Beach, Wrest Point Hotel Casino, the Tasman Bridge, and the City of Clarence on the eastern shore.
-Nutgrove Beach neighbours Long Beach and Red Chapel Beach, and is within close proximity to the Sandy Bay Sailing Club and Lower Sandy Bay shops.
+The north facing beach has views of Mount Wellington, Lords Beach, Wrest Point Hotel Casino, the Tasman Bridge, and the City of Clarence on the eastern shore.
+Nutgrove Beach neighbours Long Beach and Red Chapel Beach, and is close to the Sandy Bay Sailing Club and Lower Sandy Bay shops.
 The beach is dog-friendly and has bathroom facilities.

 History

 Nutgrove Beach has historically been a popular staple of local activity, used for horse races, regattas, sailing races and swimming.

 Prior to the British colonisation of Tasmania, the land had been occupied for possibly as long as 35,000 years by the semi-nomadic Mouheneener people, a sub-group of the Nuennone, or "South-East tribe".
 The Mouheneener held a permanent settlement on neighbouring Long Beach called kreewer.

 Originally Nutgrove Beach was a continuation of Long Beach.
 As a means in preventing further foreshore erosion, a basalt seawall was constructed in the 1970s, dividing the beach in two.
-The new beach was named Nutgrove Beach after nearby Nutgrove House, an 1880's homestead built by John T. Read, a farmer who owned the Kinvarra Estate in Plenty.
+The new beach was named Nutgrove Beach after nearby Nutgrove House, an 1880s homestead built by John T. Read, a farmer who owned the Kinvarra Estate in Plenty.
 Read named his house "Nutgrove" after a small grove of walnut trees growing on the land.
-There were many apple, pear and nut orchards in Lower Sandy Bay in the 19th Century.
+There were many apple, pear and nut orchards in Lower Sandy Bay in the 19th century.
 Nutgrove House still stands today.